Yin-Min-Aung/OnlineJewelleryShopApp/README.md

 ## Setup Instructions
 1. Download all files from the repository.
-2. Place `OnlineJewelleryShop.xlsx` and `OnlineJewelleryStoreDatabase.accdb` in the same folder.
+2. Place `OnlineJewelleryShop.xlsm` and `OnlineJewelleryStoreDatabase.accdb` in the same folder.
-3. Open `OnlineJewelleryShop.xlsx` in Microsoft Excel.
+3. Open `OnlineJewelleryShop.xlsm` in Microsoft Excel.
 4. Enable macros to use the application features.

 ## Requirements